Activities for Dementia Patients

 - Tend the garden or visit a botanical garden.

 - Look at books the person used to enjoy.

 - Work on puzzles.
 This is particularly useful for delaying cognitive decline.

 - Watch family videos.
-You may find your loved ones gets very emotional, but it will be therapeutic for them.
+You may find your loved ones getting emotional, but it will be therapeutic for them.

 Always Be Flexible and Supportive

 If your loved one is resistant to an activity, take a break.
-You can try again later, or ask them how the activity could be changed to make it more enjoyable for them or what they’d rather do.
+You can try again later, or ask them how the activity could be changed to make it more enjoyable for them or what they would rather do.

 Concentrate on the process of an activity and not the results.
-It doesn’t matter if you never get the puzzle put together.
+It does not matter if you never get the puzzle put together.
 What matters is that your loved one enjoyed the time spent on it and with you.

-Too often people with Alzheimer’s, whether they’re at home, in assisted living or a care home, are under-stimulated and unengaged in life.
-They might half-heartedly leaf through a magazine that they’re not interested in or have a program on the TV that their caregiver chose.
-As a society, it’s down to us to change this approach and start putting real thought into activities our loved ones can still draw a great deal of enjoyment from.
+Too often people with Alzheimer’s, whether they are at home, in assisted living or a care home, are under-stimulated and unengaged in life.
+They might half-heartedly leaf through a magazine that they are not interested in or have a program on the TV that their caregiver chose.
+As a society, it is down to us to change this approach and start putting real thought into activities our loved ones can still draw a great deal of enjoyment from.